1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is a colonic angioectasia?

-It's a small, fragile blood vessel in the colon that may bleed.
+It is a tiny blood vessel in the colon, which can bleed.

 Is it dangerous?

-Dr. Scott often uses argon plasma coagulation or endoscopic cauterization during colonoscopy to seal the bleeding vessels.
+Dr. Scott frequently applies the application of argon plasma coagulation or endoscopic cauterization when performing colonoscopy in order to close the bleeding vessels.